No guide can prepare you fully for Marrakech.

 stay in a beautiful riad

-Although there are several beautiful resorts within Marrakech, to really get a taste of this centuries old city, opt instead for one the stunning riads within the walls of the medina.
+Although there are several beautiful resorts within Marrakech, to really get a taste of this centuries old city, opt instead for one of the stunning riads within the walls of the medina.
 As well as being fantastically, uniquely Moroccan, they provide an aesthetic and tranquil oasis of calm - essential for any visitor spending a day or two in this city.

 We spent five deliciously hectic days at Riad Porte Royale, and would recommend it to all who are looking for a fabulous riad experience without spending a fortune - read this post to find out more about our stay.